 The access group options are scanned in the following order, from least restrictive to the most restrictive:

-peer--Allows time requests and NTP control queries and allows the device to synchronize itself to a device whose address passes the access list criteria.
+peer—Allows time requests and NTP control queries, and allows the system to synchronize itself to a system whose address passes the access list criteria.

-serve--Allows time requests and NTP control queries but does not allow the device to synchronize itself to a device whose address passes the access list criteria.
+serve—Allows time requests and NTP control queries, but does not allow the system to synchronize itself to a system whose address passes the access list criteria.

-serve-only--Allows only time requests from a device whose address passes the access list criteria.
+serve-only—Allows only time requests from a system whose address passes the access list criteria.

-query-only--Allows only NTP control queries from a device whose address passes the access list criteria.
+query-only—Allows only NTP control queries from a system whose address passes the access list criteria.

 If the source IP address matches the access lists for more than one access type, the first type is granted access.
-If no access groups are specified, all access types are granted to all devices.
-If access groups are specified, only the specified access types are granted access.
+If no access groups are specified, all access types are granted access to all systems.
+If any access groups are specified, only the specified access types will be granted access.

-For details about NTP control queries, see RFC 1305 (NTP Version 3).
+For details on NTP control queries, see RFC 1305 (NTP Version 3).

 The authentication process begins from the moment an NTP packet is created.
 Cryptographic checksum keys are generated using the message digest algorithm 5 (MD5) and are embedded into the NTP synchronization packet that is sent to a receiving client.
-After a packet is received by a client, the packet's cryptographic checksum key is decrypted and checked against a list of trusted keys.
+Once a packet is received by a client, its cryptographic checksum key is decrypted and checked against a list of trusted keys.
 If the packet contains a matching authentication key, the time-stamp information that is contained within the packet is accepted by the receiving client.
-NTP synchronization packets that do not contain a matching authentication key are ignored.
+NTP synchronization packets that do not contain a matching authenticator key are ignored.

 In large networks, where many trusted keys must be configured, the Range of Trusted Key Configuration feature enables configuring multiple keys simultaneously.

 It is important to note that the encryption and decryption processes used in NTP authentication can be very CPU-intensive and can seriously degrade the accuracy of the time that is propagated within a network.
-If your network setup permits a more comprehensive model of access control, you should consider the use of the access-list-based form of control instead.
+If your network setup permits a more comprehensive model of access control, you should consider the use of the access list-based form of control.

-After NTP authentication is properly configured, your networking device synchronizes with and provide synchronization only to trusted time sources.
+After NTP authentication is properly configured, your networking device will synchronize with and provide synchronization only to trusted time sources.